canjs/canjs/index.md

 {% endhighlight %}

-`can.view` supports multiple templating languages; however, [can.EJS](#can_ejs) is packaged with CanJS and supports live-binding of __can.Observe__.
+`can.view` supports multiple templating languages; however, [can.EJS](#can_ejs) is packaged with CanJS and supports live-binding of [can.Observe](#can_observe).

 ### Loading Templates

-`can.view` can load templates from a url or from a script tag.
-To load from a __script__ tag, create a script tag with the template contents, an id, and a type attribute that specifies the template type (ejs).
+`can.view` loads templates from a url or a script tag.
+To load from a __script__ tag, create a script tag with the template contents, an id, and a type attribute that specifies the template type (text/ejs).

 For example, add the following __html__: